kip507/lablabelmakerdell/README.md

-# lablabelmakerdell
+DIY Dell Poweredge Label Maker
-Tool to create and print labels for Dell drive caddies
+Tool to make and print labes for drive caddies.
+Works for the Dell Gen11 drive caddies.